Personal Leave #

 If you take more than an aggregate of 20 working days leave without pay in a personal leave year then your triennium date or accrual date for personal leave will be affected.

-Full Time Fixed-term employees employed before 1 March 2014
+Full Time Fixed-term employees employed after 1 March 2014

 Your unused personal leave credits accumulate and carry forward each year.